 Created in 2004, Amicio specializes in customer relations, in the fields of consulting and outsourcing.

-Established in France and in Pacific Asia, and after 10 years in consulting, Relaytion has adopted an external growth strategy by successively acquiring two companies with expertise in customer relations and remote customer service in 2014 and 2019.
+Established in France and in Pacific Asia, and after 10 years in consulting, Amicio has adopted an external growth strategy by successively acquiring two companies with expertise in customer relations and remote customer service in 2014 and 2019.
 In a sector where the notion of cost reduction is often the dominant factor, the company has developed a differentiating approach to customer relations, focusing on human-added value and operational excellence to generate very significant financial gains.
-Relaytion operates on-shore customer relations—with native operators for local companies—in a desire for proximity between contact centers, clients and end customers with whom employees interact.
+Amicio operates on-shore customer relations—with native operators for local companies—in a desire for proximity between contact centers, clients and end customers with whom employees interact.

 - More than 500 employees throughout France and Asia

 - Two company buy-outs in just five years